Using VoIP to deliver essentials goods and service

 “You never knew what people were calling about until you picked up the call.
 There wasn't a great way to route calls to other people.”

-As more calls crowded a single phone line, Aboubaker and Wilson realized they needed a phone solution that would be able to handle their increasing call volume and implement a way to triage callbacks and support.
+As more calls crowded a single phone line, Aboubaker realized the organization needed a phone solution that would be able to handle their increasing call volume and implement a way to triage callbacks and support.

 “We needed something that was much more dynamic, given the fact that we were stepping into a much larger market.”